 VirtualBox to be installed.

 - Windows: VirtualBox is included in Windows distributions of Boinc and so does not have to be installed separately.

 - Mac and Linux: VirtualBox must be installed separately

-- VirtualBox 5.0 or 5.1 are the recommended versions.
+- VirtualBox 5.x is required.
 We have seen performance issues with older versions.

 - After choosing Add Project in Boinc Manager, choose ATLAS@home from the list of projects